ocfox/vaultix/doc/flake-module.md

 This option only takes effect after you finish [editing](/vaultix/nix-apps.html#edit) the secret file.
 In other words, changes to this value will not dynamically propagate to existing secrets.
 A single-line command to update all secrets globally with this option is currently unsupported

+### extraPackages

++ type: `list of package`

+Extra packages to be added to edit/renc's PATH.
+For example, pkgs.age-plugin-yubikey can be added when using yubikey with edit/renc.

 ### cache